MissingDriver/Chip8-Interpreter/README.md

 # Chip8-Interpreter
 This is a work in progress Chip8 interpreter made in c++ using SDL2.
 Currently, the games have partial functionality, but are somewhat buggy.
+Test cases should probably be implemented to test the individual opcodes.